czi-finance/wrds_sample_code/README.md

 run;
 ```

-6. *(optional)* Add to the *Panel* companies' sales to each major customers (which is reported in `comp.seg_customer`).
+6. *(optional)* Add to the *Panel* companies' sales to major customers (which is reported in `comp.seg_customer`).
-Here I use the U.S. government as an example: I compute firms' total sales to federal, state, and local governments.
+Here I use the U.S. government as an example: I compute firms' total sales to federal, state, and local governments combined.
 ```sas
 proc sql;
 create table _tmp41 as